named-data/NDN-Control-Center/README.md

-NFD Control Center
+NDN Control Center
 ==================

-NFD Control Center is a helper application to manager local instance of NFD.
-In addition to that, on macOS NFD Control Center also bundles an internal version of NFD.
+NDN Control Center is a helper application to manager local instance of NFD.
+In addition to that, on macOS NDN Control Center also bundles an internal version of NFD.

 ## Notes